RodenPaul86/CoVid-HQ/README.md

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
+- All current country stats.
+- Map with recovered and dead stats.
-- Cross platform
+- Health news.

 ## Screenshots